EldinZenderink/SimpleIRCLib/README.md

 # SimpleIRCLib for Csharp
 **THIS LIBRARY IS STILL IN DEVELOPMENT**
+**STARTING AT V2.0.0 THIS LIBRARY IS NOT BACK-WARDS COMPATIBLE WITH PREVIOUS VERSIONS!**

 This library is designed to make communication through IRC easier to implement in your application.
 In comparison to other C# IRC libraries, this library also enables you to download using the DCC (XDCC) protocol, used by IRC.